wp-plugins/fb-comments-importer/readme.txt

 == Changelog ==

-= 1.0 2013-03-01 =
-* New: Initial release

-= 1.0.1 2013-03-02 =
-* Manual import was giving some errors on some server configurations.

-= 1.0.2 2013-03-10 =
+= 1.3.1 2013-08-31 =
-* Plugin didnt work on some server configurations with short_tags set to off in php.ini
+* Fixed bug with importing duplicate comments in posts with the non-standard Facebook emoticons.
+* Fixed some warning in_array errors.

 = 1.3 2013-08-15 =
 * Plugin now imports the Facebook comment replies as well as regular comments.